Arnav-NK/ARYAX/README.md

 # ARYAX Project
-This is the updated README combining both local and remote content.
+This is a Assignment for Aryax technologies